Webinar Popup Cancel button

 B. Cosmetic aerosols

 Cosmetic aerosols refer to products that come in a self-pressurized container intended to be expelled.
-For example, hair sprays.
+For example, hair sprays or other hair care products.

 Most of them are inflammable and contain components that may irritate the eyes.
 So, your label must include the following warning statement: